shahidirfan100/SEO-Audit-Tool/README.md

 ## Usage

-1. **Set Input Parameters**: Provide the start URLs and optional crawl limits in the input configuration.
+1. **Set Input Parameters**: Provide the start URL and optional crawl limits in the input configuration.
 2. **Run the Actor**: Execute the SEO Audit Tool on the Apify platform.
 3. **Retrieve Results**: Access the generated dataset for detailed audit reports.
 4. **Analyze and Act**: Review the findings to identify and fix SEO issues on your website.

 ### Example Usage

-To audit a website, set the `startUrls` to the homepage and run the actor.
+To audit a website, set the `startUrl` to the homepage and run the actor.
 The tool will automatically crawl linked pages and compile the audit data.

 ## Configuration